MeasureTransport/MParT/docs/source/installation.rst

      -DMPART_ARCHIVE=OFF
    ..

+See more details on MParT serialization, powered by the Cereal library, in the :doc:`serialization <api/utilities/serialization>` section.

 MParT is built on Kokkos, which provides a single interface to many different multithreading capabilities like threads, OpenMP, CUDA, and OpenCL.
-A list of available backends can be found on the [Kokkos wiki](https://github.com/kokkos/kokkos/blob/master/BUILD.md#device-backends).
+A list of available backends can be found on the `Kokkos wiki <https://github.com/kokkos/kokkos/blob/master/BUILD.md#device-backends>`_.
 The :code:`Kokkos_ENABLE_THREADS` option in the CMake configuration above can be changed to reflect different choices in device backends.
 The OSX-provided clang compiler does not support OpenMP, so :code:`THREADS` is a natural choice for CPU-based multithreading on OSX.
 However, you may find that OpenMP has slightly better performance with other compilers and operating systems.

 Tests
 ---------